History of the Concord Coachmen Chorus

 A couple of novice directors then entered our folds, both of whom had tremendous senses of humor (finally. thank goodness), and enough Barbershopping experience and enthusiasm to carry the Coachmen through period of "institutional insecurity" (we talked often of folding our tent).
 One, George Roberts, was an old-time showman at heart, and helped us set and pursue performance goals.
 He also sang in quartets with a number of us, fostering a period of active ensembles that flourished... and actually competed.
 I regretted I came into George's aura too late to sing with his "Parts and Labor"; a knowing Barbershop handle that still brings a smile to my face.
 George and his lovable Hedy have passed on; his grandson Heath Auger remains on our rolls, though currently inactive.

-Eric Ruthenberg joined us in 1994, rescuing us from our too-long Try-Out period.
+Eric Ruthenberg joined us in 1994, rescuing us from our too-long try-out period.

 The Final Word?